What you need to know about caching

 Time sensitivity

-Moderate time sensitivity.
-If you update the site once a day in the late evening when the traffic is low, you might not mind serving stale content for some time.
-You can set TTL for most objects to an hour or more.
-You might even assign longer TTLs and use Purge Cache in the publication process to purge old content after each new publication.
-However, mind that a change in content doesn't warrant purging the old content from cache.
-Time-sensitivity is the primary issue.
-For example, if you make superficial changes to an image and there is no urgency for the user to see the updated version, you can let the changes take effect gradually as edge servers revalidate old objects in cache with the origin server.
+) or assign the zero-TTL depends primarily on the size of your object. - Moderate time sensitivity.
+If you update the site once a day in the late evening, when request traffic is low, you may not mind stale content being served for some time.
+You can set the TTL for most objects to an hour or more.
+You can even assign longer TTLs and use Purge Cache in the publishing process to delete old content after each new publication.
+However, be aware that a change in content doesn't necessarily warrant purging the old content from the cache.
+Object sensitivity is the primary issue.
+For example, if you make superficial changes to an image and the user doesn’t necessarily need to see the updated version, you can let the changes take effect gradually as edge servers revalidate stale objects in the cache with the origin server when they receive requests.

-No time sensitivity.
-If content isn't time sensitive at all—for example, an archival magazine article—you can give it a very long TTL.
+- No time sensitivity.
+If the content isn't time sensitive at all, such as an archival magazine article, you can give it a very long TTL.
 It's probably most beneficial if the origin server isn't bothered with

 If-Modified-Since

-requests to confirm the freshness of the object.
-You can keep the object fresh by either changing the reference in the HTML when the content changes, or using Purge Cache to purge the old content after it has been changed.
+requests to confirm that the object is up-to-date.
+You can maintain the timeliness of the object by either changing the reference in the HTML file when the content changes, or using Purge Cache to delete the old content after a change.

 Downstream caching

-Downstream refers to the caching instructions edge servers apply to the content they serve to the clients, such as browsers, mobile devices, or client proxies.
+Downstream caching refers to the caching instructions that edge servers apply to the content they serve to clients (such as browsers, mobile devices, or client proxies).
+These instructions are sent to clients as response headers.

 Downstream